Crunchy Chickpea Peanut Thai Salad

 The little chickpea I am in love with lately.
 They are so easy to add to dishes.
 Canned chickpeas only need a quick rinse and you just toss them in!
 Did you know they are also called garbanzo beans?
 I like saying that sounding like Grover from Sesame Street, try it, it is fun, LOL!

 Kabuli chickpeas are the ones that are grown in southern Alberta.
-Pulses are high in nutrients including protein, fibre, iron, folate, and potassium.
+Pulses are high in nutrients including protein, fiber, iron, folate, and potassium.
 They are low in fat and cholesterol-free, making them a healthy option as both a meat and starch alternative.

 Peanuts and chickpeas go so wonderfully together in this colorful summer salad.
 Adding in the Thai dressing just boosts the flavor profile to a new level.
-The salad is a complete meal on its own or served over top of grilled chicken, fish or steak it is stunning too.
+The salad is a complete meal on its own or served over top of grilled chicken, fish, or steak it is stunning too.
 That is how I love to eat in the summer.
 Simple and scrumptious!

 - 1 cup chickpeas, drained and rinsed, picked over for loose skins